 Here we unmask a heinous communist plot!
 Modern day carbon rationing explained: what is the concept of Universal Carbon Credits as a Carbon Currency?
 Answers to questions ranging from the local or personal to the global and governmental.
-If you don’t see an answer to your burning question here, try the search box above or drop us a line and ask.
+If you don’t see an answer to your burning question here, try the search button above or drop us a line and ask.

 Reality bites – the backdrop to the climate crisis

 Surprising as it may seem considering the elevated status of the banking and finance industry, humans are not good at economics.
 The current economic systems will not cope, says the Bank of England.
 In almost 30 years since the first UN climate negotiations started, in 2019 before the pandemic global CO2 emissions were rising as fast as ever.

 All policies introduced so far have fallen short.
 This isn’t helped by the fact that the United Nations base a lot of their economic predictions on modelling by the Nobel Prize-winning economist William Nordhaus in the 1990s and 2000s which economists now say is so wrong, it should be thrown out – see the Nobel prize-winning economics of climate change is misleading and dangerous – here’s why.